 To import module objects, follow these steps:

-The Open File dialog box will appear.
+The Import Document from File dialog box will appear.

-If an object with the same name already exists, you will see the Warning pop-up window.
+If a document with the same name already exists, you will see the Warning pop-up window.
 In that case, you can either select Rename to rename the object or Cancel.

 Click OK to import the object into your module:

 You may need to update the new object’s permissions, depending on where it was originally exported from.
 For consistency, be sure to check the permissions on any objects imported.